- Lost in the SAP marketing of Fiori is how slow the uptake and usage of Fiori has been.

-And the problem with this is that Fiori is well known to be extremely difficult to customize.
-Therefore with Fiori, one has the worst of both worlds.
+The problem with this is that Fiori is well known to be extremely difficult to customize.
+Therefore, with Fiori, one has the worst of both worlds.

 - A UI that lacks the inherent ability to satisfy users as standard needs to be customized.

 - Very low developer productivity when customized.